WitchDevelops/WitchDevelops/README.md

 # About me

 <h2>👋 Hello there, I'm Domi</h2>
 <br>I'm a frontend developer with an extensive background in life science.
 I love creating beautiful websites and web apps with code.
 I also dabble in UI/UX and graphic design.
-Usually you can find me reading a book or knitting yet another pair of socks.
+Usually you can find me reading a book, playing an (tt/c)RPG or knitting yet another pair of socks.

 ## Contact